 Your student is about to embark on one of the most memorable and rewarding experiences of college life: studying away.
-As a parent or guardian, you can share the excitement and learn from your child’s experiences, and we’re here to help you and your student in any way we can.
+As a parent or guardian, you can share the excitement and learn from your student’s experiences, and we’re here to help you and your student in any way we can.

 Here you’ll find more information addressing issues of particular concern to parents, including practical matters like cultural adjustment, safety, financial, health and insurance information.
 If you or your student have additional questions, feel free to contact our office.

-Communicating with our office
+Communicating with our Office

-Adjusting to a new home
+Adjusting to a New Home

 With the widespread usage of cell phones, connecting with home is easier than ever.
 Students traveling internationally must obtain a local number once they are in-country.

 Regardless of your student’s destination, we recommend establishing a weekly phone or email plan.
-This will encourage your student to embrace their Study Away adventures without a reminder of what they are “missing out on” at home.
+This will encourage your student to embrace their study away adventures without a reminder of what they are “missing out on” at home.

 Health and Safety

-Students participating in domestic-based programs should become familiar with their local police and fire precincts, and become aware of specific local concerns by keeping up with regional news.
+Students participating in domestic-based programs should become familiar with their local police and fire precincts, and become aware of local concerns by keeping up with regional news.

-If your student encounters a problem while studying away, they should first contact onsite staff or an emergency responder.
+If your student encounters a problem while studying away, they should first contact on-site staff or an emergency responder.
 If those options aren’t available, contact us.

 - During regular business hours (Monday–Friday, 8:30 a.m.–5 p.m.
 EST), call Klein College at 215-204-5273.